salsita/react-beacon/README.md

 `<Beacon tooltipText="Hey!" inline />`

 * `tooltipText`: content for the tooltip
+* `align`: preference for tooltip alignment, accepts an array of horizontal/vertical options, ex: `['left', 'top']` in that order.
+If not set, the alignment is selected automatically based on viewport bounds
 * `inline`: by default [Tether](http://tether.io/) library is used to handle positioning, which may perform poorly in some cases.
 This option allows you to position the Beacons inline inside their immediate parent instead.
 See below for details

 ## Usage